Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Applications

+The Hasse--Arf theorem for abelian groups gives certain divisibility conditions for the jumps of the ramification filtration.
+Using theorem \ref{mainres} restricted to the case of an abelian group $G_1(P)$, these divisibility conditions can be interpreted in terms of the Weierstrass semigroup at $P$:

-\begin{corollary}[Hasse--Arf theorem] Assume that a HKG cover has abelian Galois $p$--group $G_1(P)$.
+\begin{corollary}[Hasse--Arf theorem] Assume that a HKG-cover has abelian Galois $p$-group $G_1(P)$.
+Let $p^{r_i}=[G_{b_{i}}:G_{b_{i+1}}]$ for all $1\leq i \leq n-1$.
 Then the generators of the Weierstrass semigroup that result from the jumps of the representation filtration satisfy:

 or